Direct Vs Indirect competitors

 Google Alerts

-Set up alerts for your competitors’ names (both direct and indirect competitors) to stay updated on their online activities.
+Set up google alerts for your competitors’ names (both direct and indirect competitors) to stay updated on their online activities.
+This will give you insights on their next moves and how you can effectively tailor your marketing strategies to tackle them.
+This will enable you to stay ahead of your niche.

 UberSuggest

-By using these tools and regularly reviewing and monitoring your competition, you can learn a lot about your industry, your customers, and changes in the market.
+By using these tools and regularly reviewing and monitoring your competition, you can learn a lot about your industry, your customers, and changes in the ever dynamic market and lead to your business gaining a lot more market share.
 Just remember to use this information as a source of inspiration, not imitation.
 You want to stay true to your own brand and offer something unique to your customers – they’ll love you even more for it.